top of page

 A One Month Travel Itinerary for the Philippines

-This is a travel guide and one-month itinerary for the Philippines, a country notoriously dizzying to plan for, with so much conflicting information on which of the 7000 islands you should choose for your trip.
+This is a travel guide and one-month itinerary for the Philippines, a country notoriously dizzying to plan for, as there is so much conflicting information on which of the 7000 islands you should choose for your trip!
 I spent several months in the Philippines and have put together this itinerary with everything I learned.

 CONTENTS